datta-khot/data-science-getting-and-cleaning-data/README.md

 - 'CodeBook.html': HTML format file generated from CodeBook.rmd using Knitr.

-- 'README.md': This files explaining details of files related to the course project.
+- 'README.md': This file explaining details of files related to the course project.